Transaction Fee Mechanism Design: Discussion

-This paper focuses on incentive issues in transaction fee mechanisms at the time scale of a single block.
-Many candidate deviations by miners and users manifest already at this time scale.
-The 1559 mechanism and its variants entangle the transaction fee mechanisms for different blocks through a history-dependent base fee.
-Dependencies between blocks open up the possibility of miner deviations that unfold over longer time scales.
 For example, publishing a smaller-than-target block decreases the base fee for the next block, potentially increasing the revenue of that block's miner.
-Every miner would happily free ride on previous miners who have sacrificed some eligible transactions to keep block sizes and hence the base fee down, but no miner has an incentive to actually make such a sacrifice.
-Long-term manipulation by a cartel of miners thus boils down to sustaining collusion in a repeated multi-player Prisoner's Dilemma game: If all players cooperate (e.g., keep block sizes small to keep the base fee low in the 1559 mechanism or the bids high in an FPA) they all earn more revenue, but each player has an incentive to unilaterally deviate from this strategy (e.g., when it mines a block, to pack that block full to maximize its immediate tip revenue, thereby decreasing the revenue earned by miners of future blocks).
-Persistent and harmful miner collusion has not yet been observed in a major blockchain such as Bitcoin or Ethereum.
+Every miner would happily free ride on previous miners who have sacrificed some eligible transactions to keep block sizes and hence the base fee down, but would rather not make such a sacrifice themselves.
+Long-term manipulation by a cartel of miners thus resembles the challenge of sustaining collusion in a repeated multi-player Prisoner's Dilemma game: If all players cooperate (e.g., keep block sizes small to keep the base fee low in the 1559 mechanism or the bids high in an FPA) they are all better off, but each player has a myopic incentive to unilaterally deviate from this strategy (e.g., when mining a block, pack it full to maximize the immediate tip revenue, thereby decreasing the revenue earned by miners of future blocks).

+Persistent and harmful miner collusion has not yet been definitively observed in a major blockchain such as Bitcoin or Ethereum.
 None of the primary transaction fee mechanisms discussed in this paper (FPAs, the 1559 mechanism, and the tipless mechanism) are obviously more vulnerable than the others to such long-term collusion.
-It would be interesting to develop a more nuanced understanding of this issue.
+It would be interesting to develop a more nuanced understanding of this issue, especially in a regime in which a single miner or validator might control a significant fraction (30\%, say) of the overall hashrate or stake and therefore might plausibly benefit from non-myopic strategies.\footnote{Non-myopic validator strategies might be particularly effective in proof-of-stake blockchain protocols that, like the current version of Ethereum, grant validators some degree of advance knowledge about which blocks they will be chosen to produce.}